 St. John’s United Church of Christ in Lansdale officially claimed our identity as an “Open and Affirming” (ONA) congregation in 2015.
 Please join with us in prayers and celebration as we seek to live out the words that we have pledged to follow, that truly ALL are welcome to worship and participate in the life of St. John’s UCC!

 Did you know?
-Our United Church of Christ denomination has a special Facebook page for discussion of issues of interest to the Christian LGBTQ community.
+Our United Church of Christ denomination has a special Facebook page for discussion of issues of interest to the Christian LGBTQIA (initialism of lesbian, gay, bisexual, transgender, queer/questioning, intersex, and allies) community.
 Click to connect to the UCC LGBTQ Ministries Facebook page

 Open and Affirming (ONA) is the United Church of Christ’s (UCC) designation for congregations, campus ministries, and other bodies in the UCC which make a public covenant of welcome into their full life and ministry to persons of all sexual orientations, gender identities, and gender expressions.
 St. John’s UCC Lansdale is proud to claim this designation as an Open and Affirming congregation!